city

 Ozark Flagstone

 There are many different flagstone types available today.
-With each offering different features, as well as a range of benefits and considerations, we are breaking down each of the top types of flagstones to help you with your search.
-Let's dive right in!
+With each offering different features, as well as a range of benefits and considerations, we’re breaking down each of the top types of flagstones to help you with your search.
+Let's dive in!

 1. Slate

 Slate is one of the most commonly known types of flagstones available.
-This stone is a metamorphic rock that’s layered with clay-like minerals.
+This stone is a metamorphic rock that's layered with clay-like minerals.
 Slate is typically softer than other stones, like sandstone or quartzite, and is very flaky.
-With these characteristics, it gives an antique-like appearance.
+These characteristics give it an antique-like appearance.

 Slate is most commonly found in Pennsylvania, Virginia, Vermont, and New York, and comes in silver gray, green, and copper variations.